Ferndown

-Ferndown is a town and civil parish in Dorset in southern England, immediately to the north of Bournemouth and Poole.
-The parish, which until 1972 was called Hampreston, includes the communities of Ameysford, Hampreston, Longham, Stapehill and Trickett's Cross.
-At the 2011 census, the population of the parish was 26,559, making Ferndown the largest inland town in Dorset in terms of population, being larger than Dorchester.
+Ferndown is a town and civil parish (under the name Ferndown Town) in Dorset in southern England.
+It lies immediately to the north of Bournemouth and Poole, and about 4 mi east of Wimborne Minster.
+The parish, which until 1986 was called Hampreston, includes the communities of Ameysford, Hampreston, Longham, Stapehill and Trickett's Cross.
+At the 2021 census the population of the parish was 17,501.

-The district has a relatively large elderly population: in 2006, 38.5% were aged 60 or above.

 History

+Domesday Book of 1086 recorded a settlement with 25 households at Hame, in Cranborne Hundred.
+The other ancient settlements were at Canford and Longham, all three built on gravel terraces on the north bank of the River Stour.

+The 1892 Ordnance Survey map shows Hampreston parish.
+Besides Hampreston hamlet – with All Saints, the 14th-century parish church – there are small groups of dwellings at Canford Bottom, Stapehill, Longham and Fern Down.
+In 1898, Cricket's Cross appears as the label where the road from Wimborne Minster meets the Poole–Ringwood road.

+In 1913, 944 acres in the west of the parish, including Canford Bottom, were transferred to Colehill parish.
+Residential development at Ferndown was distant from the parish church at Hampreston, so St Mary's church was begun at Ferndown in 1933, as a replacement for smaller buildings in use since the turn of the century; the outbreak of war and lack of funds meant the church would not be completed until 1972.

 Horticulture contributed to the growth of Ferndown, beginning in 1864 when the Stewart family established a nursery to grow plants in warmer conditions than at their principal site in Scotland.
 At first their business was concerned with landscaping tennis courts and golf courses; in 1955 they opened at Ferndown one of the first garden centres in Britain.
 Around that time Ferndown was "a village with gravel road and a scattering of shops", and much of the present town was built in the subsequent 20–30 years.

+In 1956, when Ferndown was expanding rapidly, land in the east was transferred from West Parley to Hampreston.
+The name of the parish was changed from Hampreston to Ferndown Town on 1 February 1986.

+Today, Stapehill and Trickett's Cross are identified on maps although they are effectively part of the Ferndown built-up area.
+Hampreston, Little Canford and Ameysford remain as small settlements on the edges of the parish.

 Transport

 Ferndown lies adjacent to the A31 trunk road between Wimborne and Ringwood.
 To the east, the A31 connects to the M27 and M3 via the outskirts of Southampton to Winchester, and thence to Basingstoke and London or via the A34 to the M4 north of Newbury.
 To the west, the A31 links to the A35 to East Dorset and Devon.
 The nearest railway station is Branksome, 6+3/4 mi away.

 The nearby port of Poole provides year-round services to Cherbourg in France and Santander in Spain.
 Condor Ferries catamarans run seasonal services to Guernsey, Jersey and St. Malo, Brittany.

-Ferndown is 4 mi from Bournemouth International Airport at Hurn.
-Ryanair, Jet2, TUI are the main operators and provide scheduled services to destinations in the UK and Europe.
+Ferndown is 4 mi from Bournemouth Airport at Hurn.